-Ouestionnaires distributed online received responses from 43 elementary school teachers, consist of 30 women and 13 men between 30-45 years old and come from diverse schools, who were able to operate computer.
-Among the respondents, computer application programs that are mastered include: Microsoft office (word, excel, power point), applications for surfing in cyberspace, Geogebra and audio and playback applications. video though all respondents were able to operate computers, there were 20% (8 people) of the total respondents who had never used computers as learning media.
-As many as 80% of respondents (35 people) have used computer application programs in learning, including: Microsoft Power Point,

-Microsoft Word, Microsoft Excel, Paint, Pinnacle, Geogebra, browsers, audio and video playback applications.
-In addition, they also take advantage of Android application on cellphone when playing video or audio as a learning medium.
-Other media used in learning are objects from the surrounding environment, images, learning KITs, miniatures, and learning media created by themselves.
+distributed online Questionnaires received responses from 43 elementary school teachers, consist of 30 women and 13 men between 30-45 years old and come from diverse schools, who were able to operate computer.
+Among the respondents, computer application programs that are mastered include: Microsoft office (word, excel, and power point), applications for surfing in cyberspace, Geogebra and audio and video playback applications.
+Even though all respondents were able to operate computers. there were 20% people) of the total respondents who had never used computers as learning media.
+As many as 80% respondents (35 people) have used computer application programs learning, including: Microsoft Power Point, Microsoft Word, Microsoft Excel, Paint, Pinnacle, Geogebra, browsers, and audio and video playback applications.
+In addition, they also advantage of the Android take application on the cellphone when playing video or audio as a learning Other media medium. used in learning are objects from the surrounding environment, images.
+KITs, learning miniatures, and learning media created bv themselves.

 After questions about the ability to operate computers, respondents were asked about e-learning.
-As many as 20% of the total respondents said they did not know what e-learning was.
-The other eighty percent know what elearning is and provide an overview of e-learning based their on understanding.
-After classification, there are three forms of explanation about e-learning based on knowledge, namely: IT-based (1) learning, using advanced technology to make it easier for students understand the subject matter; distance learning where teachers and students do not face to face, learning is done using an online system; (3) learning that uses electronic media and usually occurs in ICT learning.
+As of 20% the total many as respondents said they did not know what e-learning was.
+The other eighty percent know what elearning is and provide overview of e-learning based on their understanding.
+After classification, there are three forms of explanation about e-learning based on their knowledge, namely: IT-based learning, (1) using advanced technology to make it easier for students to understand the subject matter; (2) distance learning where teachers and students do not face to face, learning is done using an online system; (3) learning that uses electronic media and usually occurs in ICT learning.

-The explanation of e-learning presented did not show that all respondents felt they had applied e-learning.
-When asked about whether to ever apply e-learning in class, as many as 57.4% of the total respondents claimed they had never applied e-learning, while 42.6% had applied e-learning.
+The explanation of e-learning presented did not show that all respondents felt they had applied e- learning.
+When asked about whether to ever apply e-learning in class, as many as 57.4% of the total respondents claimed they had never applied e- learning, while 42.6% had applied e- learning.
 Respondents who have applied e-learning in class explain the forms of e-learning they do, including: